What happens if I don't pay my non-domestic rates?

 Listed below are the different stages in the recovery process and an explanation of what each stage means for you as a ratepayer.

 Why is it sent? - The bill will show how much business rates you owe for the year, the amount of each instalment and the due date.
-They are normally sent at the start of the financial year, or if your rates bill alters during the year (eg changes in relief entitlement, rateable value or if you move business premises).
+The annual rates bills are sent in March of each year.
+You will receive an amended bill if your circumstances change during the year (for example, changes in relief entitlement, rateable value or if you move business premises).
 Business rates are normally payable over ten instalments.
 However, from 01 April 2014 ratepayers can request to pay their rates in twelve monthly instalments.
 If you would like to pay your rates over twelve instalments please contact us to arrange this.

 What should I do? - Pay the instalments before the due dates as the payment is due on your account by the instalment date.